c09-blueprint/project-the-blueprint/README.md

 **Project Management**

 Blueprint allows users to create a page or a team and invite other users to collaborate.
-Users belonging to a page or a team can be categorized into one of the following roles:
+Users belonging to a page or a team can be assigned one of the following roles:
 - Owner (read/write/delete permission)
 - Collaborator (read/write permission)
 - Viewer (read-only permission)